2022 Awards Event

 Joshua Maxwell

-Leslie is a public health researcher who uses epidemiology and qualitative methods to better understand the relationship between trauma, mental ill-health, and substance use among LGBTQIA+ young people.
-Leslie also advocates and lobbies for the health and rights of gender and sexuality-diverse communities through several working groups, associations, committees, and networks.
+Sasha is a public health researcher who uses epidemiology and qualitative methods to better understand the relationship between trauma, mental ill-health, and substance use among LGBTQIA+ young people.
+Sasha also advocates and lobbies for the health and rights of gender and sexuality-diverse communities through several working groups, associations, committees, and networks.

 Tierney Marey’s professional work is dedicated to improving the higher education student experience, with a particular passion for supporting underrepresented cohorts.
 Tierney's PhD research examines the embodied experiences of equity practitioners in higher education.
 She uses creative, feminist, and queer methods and theories to disrupt normative approaches to knowledge creation and sharing.